samlawski/codecookies/flask-2-tutorial/09-crud.md

   return render_template('cookies/index.html', cookies=all_cookies)
 ```

 _(We're calling the `Cookie` model here.
-You should have already imported it in an earlier exericse.
+You should have already imported it in an earlier exercise.
 But if not, do it now.)_

 That's only the first step, though.
 Previously our cookies were all dictionaries.
-But now they are all class instances.
-That means, their properties are accessed using **dot-notation** and not **square brackets** anymore (like with dictionaries).
+But now, they are all class instances.
+That means their properties are accessed using **dot-notation** and not **square brackets** anymore (like with dictionaries).
 Thus, we need to open our **/app/templates/cookies/index.html** file and make some changes.

 First of all, `cookies.items()` will fail because `cookies` is just a list now.
 So the for-loop should be changed to `{% for cookie in cookies %}`.

-Secondly, all the square bracket notation neets to be replaced with **dot-notation**. `cookie['price']` becomes `cookie.price`, `cookie['name']` becomes `cookie.name` and `slug` is now `cookie.slug`.
+Secondly, all the square bracket notation needs to be replaced with **dot-notation**. `cookie['price']` becomes `cookie.price`, `cookie['name']` becomes `cookie.name` and `slug` is now `cookie.slug`.
 Also, the condition to check for the price now needs to be adjusted to compare to a numerical value.
 Here is what all the changes look like:

 ```html
 <h1>Cookies</h1>